rpairo/exoplanets/README.md

 It created two docker images: terminal and api.
 These ones are the image build from the two exposed targets in the [SPM Package](Package.swift).

 #### Docker Hub
-The Terminal built images are stored in [Exoplanet Analyzer Terminal](https://hub.docker.com/repository/docker/rpairo/exoplanet-terminal) for easy access and deployment.
-This is an executable that targets the ExoplanetTerminal, use a terminal view layer to present the exoplanet list process, with the expected results: *Orphan exoplanets*, *Hottest star exoplanet*, and *Discovery exoplanets timeline by sizes*.
+The Terminal built images are stored in [Exoplanet Analyzer Terminal](https://hub.docker.com/repository/docker/rpairo/exoplanets-terminal) for easy access and deployment.
+This is an executable that targets the ExoplanetsTerminal, use a terminal view layer to present the exoplanet list process, with the expected results: *Orphan exoplanets*, *Hottest star exoplanet*, and *Discovery exoplanets timeline by sizes*.

-The API built images are stored in [Exoplanet Analyer API](https://hub.docker.com/repository/docker/rpairo/exoplanet-api) for easy access.
+The API built images are stored in [Exoplanet Analyer API](https://hub.docker.com/repository/docker/rpairo/exoplanets-api) for easy access.
 This is an executable that targets the ExoplanetAPI, exposes the API layer to provide public functions to retrieve the three expected results: *Orphan exoplanets*, *Hottest star exoplanet*, and *Discovery exoplanets timeline by sizes*.

 ## API URL Abstraction